 We are at the forefront of assisting families that may be considered a modern family structure.
 We provide specialist advice to many parents in same sex relationships seeking parental responsibility, contact or share residence orders.
 We are also involved in test cases to do with same sex couples who have entered into informal donor arrangements that have then resulted in dispute.

-Ciaran Moynagh is an experienced Solicitor Advocate with a diverse caseload that points to his passion for human rights & equality, family law and criminal defence.
+Ciaran Moynagh is an experienced Solicitor Advocate with a diverse caseload that points to his passion for human rights & equality, family & matrimonial law and specialist criminal defence.

 Ciaran is a multi-award-winning solicitor with a reputation for both challenging public bodies and the decisions they make, and also representing the interests of his clients in family courts and criminal trials.